jonathanclare/iadesigner/ISSUES.md

 - debounce on map render in source code might help when layers are edited - stop white polygon background appearing - tried this but it didnt work needs to only happen on initiation
 - Dont select canvas when in preview mode
-- undo on widget properties needs to reload form rather than going to general properties
-- when editing map palettes dont want to switch to general properties when you click on the canvas

 ## Forms
 - Stop buttons being part of drag area - eg map palette can be dragged above "New Palette" button.
 - Make Done button into apply button for map palettes - highlight the button when changes have been made
 - Clicking enter to close colorpicker when its activated
+- undo needs to update for widgets whenever a different form is selected ie update the storedData